Term Life Insurance Quotes

 It is common for the insurance agent or company to require you to be submitted for a background check in order to see any negative financial or criminal history.
 Also, they check your DMV records to see accident history.
 Lastly, they will usually check prescription databases in order to get an idea of your medication history.
 With some policies, the underwriter will also request access to your medical records.

-The premiums on policies with no exam underwriting are lower than those of simplified and guarantee issue, but might be higher than those with more scrutiny in the application process.
+The premiums on policies with no exam underwriting are lower than those of simplified and guarantee issue policies, but they might be higher than those with more scrutiny in the application process.

-Depending on the company, the third parties involved, and the medium through which you seek approval (online, phone, in person), this process can be completed in as little as 24-48 hours, or can take up to 1-4 weeks.
+Depending on the company, the third parties involved, and the medium through which you seek approval (online, phone, or in person), this process can be completed in as little as 24-48 hours or can take up to 1-4 weeks.

 Fully underwritten